D0BR0MYSL/TweakTimeSaver/README.md

 - Bulk adjusting of basic Windows settings.
 - Save time aftrer installing/resetting Windows.
-- Made to be useful without showing off in manner of "revolutionary breaktrough" or "the best tweaks in the world".
+- Made to be useful without showing off in manner of "revolutionary breaktrough" or "best tweaks and bells".

 ## Description